Royals vs. Tigers Player Props Betting Odds

-Player props can be found for Spencer Torkelson and Bobby Witt Jr., among others, when the Detroit Tigers host the Kansas City Royals at Comerica Park on Tuesday at 6:40 PM ET.
+Player prop betting options for Spencer Torkelson, Bobby Witt Jr. and others are available in the Detroit Tigers-Kansas City Royals matchup at Comerica Park on Wednesday, starting at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!